olorin/tesser.org/doc/posts/2014-09-08-hackage-mirror.md

  - GHC 7.6.x (no, GHC 7.8.x [will not suffice](https://github.com/haskell/hackage-server/issues/260)).

 For reference, the machine I used was a 4-vCPU machine with 8GB RAM running Ubuntu 14.04.
+It would probably work unmodified on a recent Debian release, and as long as you have a semirecent Linux distribution you should only need to modify the dependency-installation bit.
 You can separate the mirror from the machine that does the builds, but I haven't found that to be necessary yet (assuming one is willing to wait a little longer for the initial sync).
 I used a single-purpose machine; it could be done on a multi-purpose server if it had CPU to burn.

 ## Process